Home / Services / Security & Governance

 Zero-Trust baseline, endpoint protection, NIS-2 preparation and backup drills for mid-market companies — substantial, documented, without compliance theatre.

-IT security in the Mittelstand is rarely a lack of tools — usually it’s a lack of order.
-Defender is licensed, a firewall runs somewhere, MFA is “set up, I think”, and the backup script hasn’t sent an error message in months.
-Still, the uneasy feeling remains: if an incident comes in tomorrow — would we even notice, and would we have an answer that a cyber insurer or a supplier accepts?
-For mid-market companies (German Mittelstand) we build a security baseline that is documented, tested regularly, and doesn’t disturb daily work — instead of yet another console nobody operates.
+IT security in the Mittelstand is rarely a lack of tools — it’s usually a lack of order.
+Defender is licensed, a firewall is running somewhere, MFA is “set up, I think”, and the backup script hasn’t sent an error message in months.
+Yet the uneasy feeling remains: if an incident hit tomorrow — would we even notice, and would we have an answer that a cyber insurer or a supplier would accept?
+We build a security baseline for mid-market companies that is documented, tested regularly, and doesn’t get in the way of daily work — instead of yet another console nobody operates.

 Does this sound familiar?